Get help from the council if you are a Gypsy or Traveller and you're facing homelessness.

 The council must carry out an assessment of your housing needs.

 They will then draw up a personal housing plan that sets out the steps you and the council must take to help your keep your home or pitch.
 If this isn't possible, it will outline ways you and the council can try to find you somewhere new.

-It must provide accommodation for you and anyone who usually lives with you as a member of your family.
+If you qualify, they must provide housing for you and anyone who usually lives with you as a member of your family.

-If you qualify for emergency or longer-term housing, the council must try to find you a suitable pitch or accommodation within the area.
-If there is nothing available locally it could place you elsewhere.
+If you qualify for longer term housing, the council must try to find you a suitable pitch or housing within the area.
+If there's nothing available locally they could place you elsewhere.

 Many Gypsies and Travellers want somewhere they can park up and live legally.
 The council must consider your cultural needs and lifestyle when deciding what is suitable.

-You can only challenge the suitability of emergency accommodation in court with the help of a solicitor.
+You can only challenge the suitability of emergency housing in court with the help of a solicitor.
 It would have to be very unsuitable for a legal challenge to succeed.

-You can ask for a review of the suitability of longer-term housing within 21 days of receiving an offer from the council.
-You should accept the offer and then ask for a review as you may not get another offer if your review is unsuccessful.
+You should accept the offer and then ask for a review so you still have somewhere to live if your review is unsuccessful.